Screenwriter At The Movies: The Fantastic Four (2015)

 Tonight, the guy sitting behind us in the cinema caught some Zs while we were watching The Fantastic Four.
 At the end, his friend nudged him awake and the napper asked, “What happened?”

-Well, gee, I thought, where do I start?
+Hmm, I thought.
+Where do I start?
 There were boring characters, a boring plot and a lame climax…oh, wait, he never made it that far?
 What a tragic loss.
+Not.

 Not wanting to be a total buzz-kill, though, I said to my girlfriend, “at least they killed the bad guy.”